gumaerc-testorg/21g.049-spring-2017/content/pages/assignments/presentations-and-sources.md

 ### Robert Capa’s “The Falling Solider”

-Follow the controversy about and history of this photo [starting on the Lens blog](http://lens.blogs.nytimes.com/2013/10/22/finding-a-fearless-photographers-voice/).
+Follow the controversy about and history of this photo {{% resource_link "ffa7215c-1f01-40b1-80bd-66eade74fc5a" "starting on the Lens blog" %}}.

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}